fiskaltrust/interface-doc/doc/appendix-fr-boi-tva-decl-30-10-30/function-structures/function-structures.md

 <span id="_Toc527986842" class="anchor"></span>*Code 18.
 Call of iPos Journal (FR – BOI-TVA-DECL 30-10-30)*

-A list with various possibilities for the request parameter ftJournalType is included in the reference table on page 102.
+A list with various possibilities for the request parameter ftJournalType is included in the reference table on page 1 <!-- TODO: page references -->02.